nicholashibberd/bouncing-vim/README.md

 * [rails.vim] (https://github.com/tpope/vim-rails) - Ruby on Rails power tools.
 * [Ruby] (https://github.com/vim-ruby/vim-ruby) - Vim configuration files
   for editing and compiling Ruby within Vim.
+* [vim-go](https://github.com/fatih/vim-go) - Full featured Go development
+  environment.
+This plugin will create the executable it needs, if the golang runtime is available, the first time Vim is run.
+This might take a couple of minutes.

 Colorschemes